 - It has started a bevy of discussion and excitement in CA about selling homemade food

-- It will allow the few cities/counties who want it (mainly Berkeley) to adopt an ordinance and allow these businesses to operate legally
+- It will allow the few cities/counties who want it (mainly Riverside) to adopt an ordinance and allow these businesses to operate legally

 - It plants the seed for a future amendment, which can make this idea more widely accepted in the future